survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 module.exports = add;
 ```

-To test the code, define a file:
+To test the code, set up a file that exercises the functionality:

 **add.test.js**